Low Impact Activities for Fibromyalgia Patients

 Low-impact exercises and activities

-Below are some options of low-impact ways to exercise with FM, read through each option to see which ones could work for you.
+Below are some options for low-impact ways to exercise with FM, read through each option to see which ones could work for you.
 One of the most important factors when it comes to improving symptoms of the disorder is consistency.
 It’s recommended that you exercise three to four times every week.

 1. Walking

 One of the best activities someone with FM can do is walk.
 Take a walk, it doesn’t need to be a long or difficult walk.
-Find a path that works for you and aim for a 15 to 30-minute walk, but remember that it’s okay to take a break, find a bench or coffee shop to rest your legs.
+Find a path that works for you and aim for a 15 to 30-minute walk, but remember that it’s okay to take a break, and find a bench or coffee shop to rest your legs.

 2. Stretching